tyler-macinnis/tyler-macinnis.github.io/README.md

 [Website](https://tyler-macinnis.github.io/)

 # 💫 About Me:
-I'm currently working as am Embedded Software Engineer and I'm interested in Artificial Intelligence.
+I'm currently working as an Embedded Software Engineer and I'm interested in Artificial Intelligence.

 ## 🌐 Socials: